Affiliate links on Android Authority may earn us a commission. Learn more.

 We’ll be perfectly honest — this won’t be a short comparison.
 It’s difficult to get into all of the major differences in just a few words.
 With that in mind, we’ll try to recap with some pros and cons for each TV to keep things cleared up.

-One of the biggest draws to an LCD TV over an OLED display is the lower cost.
-You won’t spend as much money on a nice LCD display, and you can find 4K and 1080p options easily.
+One of the biggest draws to an LCD TV over an OLED display is their lower cost.
+You won’t spend as much money on a nice LCD display, and you can find 4K options quite easily too.
 Looking for something a bit more upscale while still spending less than most OLEDs?
 Consider a QLED display like those offered by Samsung.
-Essentially, these are just LCD panels with a little extra pop to them.
+Essentially, these are just LCD panels with a little extra pop of color to them.

 All LCD TVs offer essentially the same set of features.
 You can typically find modern designs with slim bezels, and in-plane switching (IPS) or vertical-alignment (VA) panels galore.
 The IPS options often have superior viewing angles, while the VA panels are tops for contrast ratios.
-Both panels are brilliantly bright and do a good job at reproducing color.
+Both panels get bright enough and do a good job of reproducing color.

 If you walked into Best Buy tomorrow with a nice stack of cash, there’s a good chance you would leave with an LCD TV.
 There are plenty of options, and you can get a mountain of bang for your buck.

-LCD TVs aren’t all sunshine and unicorns.
-LCDs come with their limits, but the trade-off is the comparatively affordable pricing.
-They perform worse than OLED and FALD in terms of uniform black reproduction, motion blur, and even the way they distribute heat.
-On the bright side, you won’t notice much difference unless you’re looking for it.
-If you pick up a stinker of an LCD, you’ll know it, though.
+That said, LCD TVs aren’t all sunshine and unicorns.
+LCDs come with plenty of limits vs OLED, but the trade-off is the comparatively affordable pricing.
+They perform worse than OLED and FALD in terms of contrast (black levels) and often have noticeable motion blur.
+On the bright side, though, you won’t pay too much.

 - Lower cost than FALD or OLED